thogiti/thogiti.github.io/_posts/2025-12-11-Autodeleveraging-Hyperliquid-653M-debate.md

 * **Yes**, the queue in the theory is an equity-space abstraction and does not reproduce Hyperliquid’s contracts-space queue.
 * The paper should say that clearly and treat Hyperliquid’s actual ADL as data that induces $h_t^{\text{prod}}$, not as a literal instance of the theoretical $\pi^Q$.

-Tarun’s “round vs not round” comment (integer vs continuous water-filling) fits inside this picture: you can still talk about “rounded queue” vs “continuous queue,” but you need to be explicit whether you are rounding contracts or equity.
+Tarun’s “round vs not round” comment (integer vs continuous water-filling) fits inside this picture: you can still talk about “rounded queue” vs “continuous queue,” but you need to be explicit whether you are rounding contracts or equity[^4].

 ---